apache/flink/docs/setup/aws.md

 fs.hdfs.hadoopconf: /path/to/etc/hadoop
 ```

 This registers `/path/to/etc/hadoop` as Hadoop's configuration directory with Flink.
-Flink will look for the "core-site.xml" and "hdfs-site.xml" files in the specified directory.
+Flink will look for the `core-site.xml` and `hdfs-site.xml` files in the specified directory.

 {% top %}